Freedmen's Bureau: Education

 Overall, the Bureau spent $5 million to set up schools for blacks.
 By the end of 1865, more than 90,000 former slaves were enrolled as students in such public schools.
 Attendance rates at the new schools for freedmen were about 80%.
 Brigadier General Samuel Chapman Armstrong created and led Hampton Normal and Agricultural Institute in Virginia in 1868.
 It is now known as Hampton University.

 The Freedmen's Bureau published their own freedmen's textbook.
 They emphasized the bootstrap philosophy, encouraging freedmen to believe that each person had the ability to work hard and to do better in life.
-These readers included traditional literacy lessons, as well as selections on the life and works of Abraham Lincoln, excerpts from the Bible focused on forgiveness, biographies of famous African Americans with emphasis on their piety, humbleness, and industry; and essays on humility, the work ethic, temperance, loving one's enemies, and avoiding bitterness.
+These readers included traditional literacy lessons, as well as selections on the life and works of Abraham Lincoln, excerpts from the Bible focused on forgiveness, biographies of famous Black Americans with emphasis on their piety, humbleness, and industry; and essays on humility, the work ethic, temperance, loving one's enemies, and avoiding bitterness.

-J. W. Alvord, an inspector for the Bureau, wrote that the freedmen "have the natural thirst for knowledge," aspire to "power and influence … coupled with learning," and are excited by "the special study of books."
+J. W. Alvord, an inspector for the Bureau, wrote that the freedmen "have the natural thirst for knowledge", aspire to "power and influence ... coupled with learning", and are excited by "the special study of books".
 Among the former slaves, both children and adults sought this new opportunity to learn.
-After the Bureau was abolished, some of its achievements collapsed under the weight of white violence against schools and teachers for blacks.
-Most Reconstruction-era legislatures had established public education but, after the 1870s, when white Democrats regained power of Southern governments, they reduced funds available to fund public education, particularly for blacks.
+After the Bureau was abolished, some of its achievements collapsed under the weight of White violence against schools and teachers for blacks.
+Most Reconstruction-era legislatures had established public education but, after the 1870s, when White Democrats regained power of Southern governments, they reduced funds available to fund public education, particularly for blacks.
 Beginning in 1890 in Mississippi, Democratic-dominated legislatures in the South passed new state constitutions disenfranchising most blacks by creating barriers to voter registration.
 They then passed Jim Crow laws establishing legal segregation of public places.
 Segregated schools and other services for blacks were consistently underfunded by the Southern legislatures.

 By 1871, Northerners' interest in reconstructing the South had waned.
 Northerners were beginning to tire of the effort that Reconstruction required, were discouraged by the high rate of continuing violence around elections, and were ready for the South to take care of itself.
 All of the Southern states had created new constitutions that established universal, publicly funded education.
 Groups based in the North began to redirect their money toward universities and colleges founded to educate African-American leaders.